agoila/udacity-carnd-P2/Writeup-P2.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?